Skip to main content

 • Object Oriented Query Language (OOQL) is a language to effectively querying objects without writing SQL and is consistent across all supported Databases.

-Cognibase provides a simplified programming paradigm to develop N-Tier applications using .NET by providing the components to manage and exchange the Objects' State throughout all tiers.
-The high level components that are responsible for inter-process communication and object state management are the Object Managers (OM).
-Two main types of Object Managers exist.
-The Client Object Manager (COM) and the Server Object Manager (SOM).
+Cognibase provides a simplified programming paradigm and the components to manage and exchange the Objects' state throughout all tiers.
+The high level components that are responsible for object state management are the Object Managers (OM).
+There are two main types of Object Managers exist: The Client Object Manager (COM) and the Server Object Manager (SOM).
 Server Object Managers are normally hosted on the services processes and Client Object Managers are hosted in Client Applications.

 3. Cognibase Server